MicrosoftDocs/windows-driver-docs/CONTRIBUTING.md

 The driver docs are hosted on two different sites.

-If you are not a Microsoft employee, please use the [public content repository](https://github.com/Microsoft/windows-driver-docs).
+If you are not a Microsoft employee, work in the [public content repository](https://github.com/Microsoft/windows-driver-docs).

-If you are a Microsoft employee, we recommend that you work in our [private content repository](https://cpubwin.visualstudio.com/drivers/_git/drivers).
+If you are a Microsoft employee, work in the [private content repository](https://cpubwin.visualstudio.com/drivers/_git/drivers).

 ## Providing feedback on Windows driver documentation